kyleobrien/kyleobrien.net/unplayed/beaten.markdown

 Those that have fallen.

+- Minit / 2019.09.14 ([iOS](https://www.devolverdigital.com/games/minit)) (Enjoyed first play through, but interest plummeted on NG+.
+83% on my own, guides to get up to 110%.)
 - Oddmar / 2019.03.30 ([iOS](http://www.oddmargame.com)) (100% achievements.
 Short, jumping was floaty, but I still liked it.)
 - Super Mario World / 2019.02.10 ([SNES](https://en.wikipedia.org/wiki/Super_Mario_World)) (High 80's out of 96 levels.
 100% Star Road.
 Played through with Liam, and it is still a masterpiece.)
 - Grimvalor / 2019.01.20 ([iOS](https://direlight.com/grimvalor/)) (Started well, but got repetitive.
 Grappling orb pizzles were frustrating with touch controls.
 Would have gotten 100% completion otherwise.)